Nigerians Shocked By Trump's New Immigration Restrictions

 Supreme Court Upholds Trump Travel Ban

-Koletowo says while her family members in Nigeria aren't looking to immigrate to the U.S., she's still concerned about what will happen if they do decide to leave.
+Koletowo says that while her family members in Nigeria aren't looking to immigrate to the U.S., she's still concerned about what will happen if they do decide to leave.

 Rafiu Aremu left Nigeria in 1999 and now lives in Maryland.
 He thinks there's more to the travel ban than protecting national security.